pinout-xyz/Pinout.xyz/src/en/overlay/sixfab-cellular-iot-application-hat.md

     mode: input
     name: Status
 -->
-# Raspberry Pi Cellular IoT Application HAT – LTE-M & NB-IoT & eGPRS
+# Raspberry Pi Cellular IoT Application HAT

 This is a hat that has combined LTE technologies Cat.M1, Cat.NB1 (NB-IoT) and eGPRS for Raspberry Pi, based on Quectel’s BG96 module.
 The hat has the power of new IoT phenomenon LPWA (Low Power Wide Area) with Cat.M1 and NB-IoT connection functionalities.
 Besides, it also provides the function of eGPRS that be enhanced version of classical GPRS.